openstack/adjutant/README.rst

 Useful for automating generic admin tasks that users might request but otherwise can't do without the admin role.
-Also allows automating the signup and creation of new users, but also allows such requests to require approval first if wanted.
+Also allows automating the signup and creation of new users, and allows such requests to require approval first if wanted.
 Due to issuing of uri+tokens for final steps of some actions, allows for a password submit/reset system as well.

 Documentation
 =============